Levy Payers FAQ

 Why do I have to pay the BID levy as well as rates?

 Rates are a property tax to fund both local and regional services.
 They are collected by Land and Property Services on behalf of the NI Executive and District Councils.
+Businesses have little say in how their rates are distributed.
 The BID levy is completely ring fenced and is used to provide additional services for the immediate area, funding projects and activities that the City Council does not offer.
-Businesses have little say in how their rates are distributed.
-In contrast spending within the BID is determined by a Board drawn from local organisations.
+Spending within the BID is determined by a Board, drawn from local organisations.

-Registered charities are still liable for the BID Levy because the money raised will benefit the area the organisation resides in, and all of those who work within in.
+Registered charities receive rate relief but are still liable for the BID Levy because the money raised will benefit the area the organisation resides in, and all of those who work within it.
 Rateable value is only used in the calculation of the levy and does not directly relate to rates collection or exemptions.
 Charities are only exempt if they are solely volunteer based, for example a local sports club.
 It should be noted that Public Sector organisations based in the area will also pay the BID levy like any other organisation.

 Who is exempt from the levy?